remorses/spiceflow/README.md

 - It supports the Edge runtime
 - It sets status code to 502 when the server function throws an error
-- It uses the top level `'poor mans use server'` instead of the `config.rpc` option
+- It uses the top level `"poor man's use server"` instead of the `config.rpc` option
 - `wrapMethod` can be defined with an export instead of `config.wrapMethod`